acgd-webdev-4/dog-rescue-pattern-library/_products/europeangriffin.md

 ---
 title: European Griffin
 desc: |
-  Wow, get a load of these Griffins.
-They are born and raised in Europe and are grain fed.
+  These Griffins are born and raised in Europe and are grain fed.
+They are exceptionally intelligent.
+Browse our collection.
 image: "/images/griffin.png"
 cost: $700
 colors: